Your Second Year in Business: The $60K to $120K Evolution and Every Decision That Matters

 Your Q3 focus (Months 19–21):

-Develop your manager into a leader.
-Start transitioning from “operations manager who executes” to “leader who makes strategic decisions.”
-This prepares for the year three scale.
+Develop your manager into a leader by guiding the shift from “operations manager who executes” to “leader who makes strategic decisions,” setting the business up for year-three scale.

 Your Q4 focus (Months 22–24):